-Several templates and visuals (Figure 6) were prepared to present the project on social media channels.
+Several templates and visuals (Figure 10) were prepared to present the project on social media channels, and later enhanced.
 The visuals are being developed according to each channel's needs, using the PROCEDIN visual identity.
 Project elements are present in every template, to maintain coherence throughout all communication efforts.